-Mirroring content from a phone or tablet onto the smart TV is done through LG's TV Plus app (available for both Android and iOS).
+Mirroring content from a phone or tablet onto the smart TV is done through LG's TV Plus app (available for both and ).
 Using this app, you can share your photos, videos and music between your devices and your smart TV, or mirror the screen for sharing other content.
 This app also has a remote control function, which lets you operate the TV and navigate the Smart Hub menus from your phone or tablet.

 Once you've installed and launched the app onto your smartphone or tablet, it will prompt you to connect to the same network as the TV.
 The app will then have you select the TV from a list of devices to connect for sharing.

 On the TV, you will be asked to allow sharing, so select Yes using the TV remote.
 Once your device and the TV are paired, simply select the photos, movies or music from your phone using either the television's on-screen menu or your device's on-screen menu.
 You can also select Mirroring to duplicate your device's display on the TV.

 You also can use the phone or tablet as a remote control for the TV, with all of the LG Magic Remote functions available through the touch screen.